Phileosopher/commonplace/stories.md

 One of the most critical components of story-telling is through repeated [patterns](symbols.md).
 A small, subtle object or expression is typically mundane at first, but creates its own theme as it's recycled throughout the story.
 By the end of the story, its final state creates a wave of [meaning](meaning.md) to the audience.

 Some of the story's patterns *must* expose secrets of the characters ("exposition").
 These secrets should exist in small segments throughout the chronology of the story.
 Any character that's fully self-aware, flawless, or without [contradiction](conflicts-inner.md) will be boring to the audience.

+A well-made story has a buildup to something, which means there's always a [public notice](image.md) before dropping something fantastic on people ("foreshadowing").
+Otherwise, that [creator](mind-creativity.md) won't handle the story well enough to make a broad effect, and someone else will tell that story better and receive more [glory](image.md) from it.

 ### Additional characters